sdonohoo/forecasting/internal_docs/submission_form_template.md

 ### Steps to reproduce

 <*Outline the detailed steps of how to reproduce the results of this benchmark implementation*>

+## Implementation resources

+**Platform** <*e.g. Azure, AWS, Google Cloud, or On-Prem*>

+**Hardware** <*e.g. Standard NC6 (6 vcpus, 56 GB memory), 2xK80 GPUs, SSD* or *Batch AI cluster of 6x Standard NC6*>

+**Data storage:** <*e.g. Premium SSD, blob storage*>

+**Docker image:** <Name and location of the implementation docker image e.g. tsperf.azurecr.io/common/image:v1>

+**Key packages/dependencies:**
+List the key packages, deep learning frameworks included in the docker image.
+Only include the packages that are important for implementing the model.
+Exclude packages used for data manipulation, feature engineering etc. E.g.:

+    - python==3.5
+    - keras==2.2.1
+    - tensorflow==1.0

+## Resource deployment instructions

+<*Provide detailed instructions on how to deploy the cloud resources to run your implementation.
+Ideally, this will include a script, using for example the Azure CLI, for automated deployment.*>

 ## Implementation evaluation